What is your study programme?

-You are free to contact any of the confidential advisers listed below.
-The person you choose does not need to be employed by your faculty.
-You can also call or email to arrange a Zoom or Skype meeting.
+You're free to contact any of the confidential advisers listed below.
+The person you choose need not be employed by your faculty.

 Arjen Berkvens - coordinating confidential adviser

 'I am very motivated to do this work.
-It is of great importance that an organisation such as a university has a safe working environment.
-Undesirable behaviour can cause great damage to employees, students and the organisation as a whole.
-If someone experiences something unpleasant, it must be possible to report it in confidence.'
+It is very important that an organisation such as a university has a safe working environment.
+Undesirable behaviour leads to great damage to staff, students and to the organisation as a whole.
+If someone experiences something unpleasant, they should be able to report it in confidence.
+My role is to help people find a good solution and I can also refer them to other care providers.'

 Eloe Kingma